 - A little treat – Apricot Snack Bites, a few M&Ms or choc bits.

-Another option, particularly in winter and if you have a child that isn’t a huge sandwich eater, is pasta or ravioli in a thermos – you can buy cute kids’ thermos’ from kitchen stores and the likes of Victoria’s Basement.
+Another option, particularly in winter and if you have a child that isn’t a huge sandwich eater, is pasta, ravioli, mini hotdog frankfurts or anything that travels well warm in a thermos – you can buy cute kids’ thermos’ from kitchen stores and the likes of Victoria’s Basement.
 They’re not that cheap but, providing it doesn’t get lost, it should last years.
 The pasta stays surprisingly warm and it provides a little variety.

 Also, kids do love to get something from the canteen every now and then so work out what will work for your kid, what’s on offer and how much you’re happy for them to spend.
 Have a little purse or pouch in their bag for this purpose.
 It can double as a good reward system too!